Nicolas-Reyland/pixel/README.md

-# pixel
+# pixel GUI
 A python module for graphical operations on images and videos

-Coming soon: the setup.py
+A GUI with tkinter